-You have not only successfully completed the first trimester but are well into your second one at the 15th week of your pregnancy.
-For most of you, your morning sickness troubles should be over and your aversion to smells and food must already be under control.
+At 15 weeks, you have not only successfully completed the first trimester of your pregnancy but are well into your second one.
+Morning sickness should subside by now and your aversion to smells and food must be under control.

-The special thing about the 15th week of your pregnancy, besides the obvious, is that you will not only feel more energetic but most of you will notice that your libido is back and you may start craving for some action.
-Also, the best part is that your little one will not be affected by it.
+By the 15th week of your pregnancy, you will feel more energetic and you may also notice that your libido will be restored, and you may start craving for some action.
+And the best part is that your little one will not be affected by it.

 Your baby is now about the size of an orange or an apple.
 At the onset of the 15th week, your baby will have started developing eyebrows, hair, and skin.
 More importantly, your baby’s skeleton is beginning to form properly, though it still, more or less feels like soft cartilage.

 In a nutshell, your baby is definitely looking more like a fully formed human being.
 The ears will have positioned at the side of the head as it normally should and the eyes will have taken their position on the face.
-It’s possible that you may start feeling your kid moving and flexing in your tummy while your baby is also working on sucking, swallowing and breathing.
+It’s possible that you may start feeling your baby moving and flexing in your tummy while working on sucking, swallowing, and breathing.

 In a nutshell, your baby is growing rapidly at the onset of the 15th week and should already be making it hard for you to catch your breath as your body has started working hard to accommodate the growing baby.

 As your baby’s body is steadily changing in the 15th week, it is normal to expect body changes during pregnancy in yourself as well.
-Besides all the changes that your body has already undergone, you can look forward to changes such as:
+Besides all the changes that your body has already undergone, you can look forward to the following changes:

 - Your baby bump should be more pronounced and the good news is that it is only going to grow more rotund.